Characteristics of Nontraded REITs

 - Some declare a different share value (net asset value per share) and change their offering price as the value of their investment portfolio changes.

-- Some even publish daily adjustments to their net asset values per share and offer to issue or redeem their common shares at these daily prices.
+- Some even publish daily or monthly adjustments to their net asset values per share and offer to issue or redeem their common shares at these prices.

 A fixed share price may not accurately reflect the underlying value of the portfolio.
 Your shares could be worth more or less than the fixed share price.